cbmi-group/bionetwork_segmentation/README.md

 ### Data Preparation

-Two self-collect datasets can download from [IEEE Dataport](https://ieee-dataport.org/documents/fluorescence-microscopy-images-cbmi), including endoplasmic reticulum(ER) and mitochondrial(MITO).
+Two self-collect datasets can be downloaded from [IEEE Dataport](https://ieee-dataport.org/documents/fluorescence-microscopy-images-cbmi), including endoplasmic reticulum(ER) and mitochondrial(MITO).
 All images are 256X256 with manual anntotation.

 For ER dataset, the training, validation and testing sets consist of 157, 28 and 38 images, respectively.
 For MITO dataset, the training, validation and testing sets consist of 165, 8 and 10 images, respectively.